 Best Basic/Translational Poster: Christina Hartigan, graduate student in immunology, "TIGIT agonism alleviates costimulation blockade resistant rejection in a Treg-dependent manner."
 First runner-up: Kelsey Bennion, cancer biology and immunology PhD candidate, "FcγRIIB expressed on activated CD8+ T cells restrains T cell responsiveness to αPD-1 immune checkpoint blockade in melanoma patients."

-The symposium is named in honor of William C. Wood, MD, former chair of the Emory Department of Surgery from 1991-2009.
+The symposium is named in honor of William Wood, MD, former Chair of the Emory Department of Surgery from 1991-2009.
 Dr. Wood guided the department to becoming one of the nation's leading institutions for surgical research and innovation.